Skip to main content

 RDBMS

-Modern database systems like IBM DB2, ORACLE, Microsoft Access, SQL, My-SQL, and MS SQL server are all established based on the principles of RDBMS.
+Modern database systems like IBM DB2, ORACLE, Microsoft Access, SQL, My-SQL, and MS SQL servers are all established based on the principles of RDBMS.
 The most widely used cloud-based databases are – SQL Azure, Google Cloud SQL, IBM Db2 on Cloud, Oracle Cloud, and AWS Relational Database Service.

 Useful Link: A Guide to DevOps Implementation on Google Cloud